 В Possession of uncommon, rare or endangered aspects of our cultural or natural history This place does not meet this criterion. С Potential to yield information that will contribute to an understanding of our cultural or natural history This place does not meet this criterion.
-D Important in demonstrating the principal characteristics of a class of cultural or natural places or environments This place does not meet this criterion.
-E Importance in exhibiting particular aesthetic characteristics Studley is aesthetically significant as an intact and visually distinct example of interwar era flats with Arts and Crafts influences.
+D Important in demonstrating the principal characteristics of a class of cultural or natural places or environments This place does not meet this criterion. Ε Importance in exhibiting particular aesthetic characteristics Studley is aesthetically significant as an intact and visually distinct example of interwar era flats with Arts and Crafts influences.
 Key characteristics that contribute towards its aesthetic value include the rectilinear forms with entrance treatments, low-pitched gable roofs with terracotta Marseilles tiles, deep eaves with exposed timber trusses, the use of render to walls and balconies, timber shingles, leaded windows and unadorned roughcast chimneys.
 F Importance in demonstrating a high degree of creative or technical achievement at a particular period This place does not meet this criterion.
 G Strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.
 This includes the significance of a place to Indigenous peoples as part of the continuing and developing cultural traditions This place does not meet this criterion. Н Special association with the life or works of a person, or group of persons, of importance in our history.
 Studley has associative significance as an original freestanding two-storey house, and later, flats designed by the well-reputed Australian architect Walter Richmond Butler.
-The flats also have associative significance as Butler's private home, till his passing at 41 Tintern Avenue in 1949.
-Finally, the apartment block also has associative significance for the well-reputed occupants that lived in the flats, including Dame Nellie Melba.
+The flats also have associative significance as Butler's private home, until his passing at 41 Tintern Avenue in 1949.
+Walter Richmond Butler was a prominent late nineteenth and early twentieth century architect who was a leading proponent of the Arts and Crafts idiom in Australia.
+He was not only a longtime resident of Toorak, but was also responsible